OpenSuSE Man Pages

 This command suspends updates to a dynamic zone.
 If no zone is

-edits to be made to a zone normally updated by dynamic update,
+its to be made to a zone normally updated by dynamic update, and

-and causes changes in the journal file to be synced into the
+causes changes in the journal file to be synced into the master

-master file.
-All dynamic update attempts are refused while the
+file.
+All dynamic update attempts are refused while the zone is

 See also rndc thaw.